rynop/software-school/README.md

 # Student project gallery

-Coming soon.
-You can submit projects/websites that your studends made as a result of this class and I will post them here!
+Projects/websites that students have made as a result of this class:

+1. [SafeBox](https://kids.pwebo.com/safebox/): A secure way to share web links with others

 # Teacher & Student Prerequisites